dart-lang/language/working/1426-extension-types/feature-specification-views.md

-*The reason why this mechanism uses the keyword `implements` rather than `extends` to declare a relation that involves inheritance is that it has the same semantics as that of non-virtual members in classes, and view members are similar to non-virtual members in that they are both statically resolved.*
+*The reason why this mechanism uses the keyword `implements` rather than `extends` to declare a relation that involves inheritance is that it has the same semantics as that of class extension members (a mechanism which is currently being considered), and view members are similar to class extension members in that they are statically resolved.*

 Assume that _DV_ is a view declaration named `View`, and `V1` occurs as one of the `<type>`s in the `<interfaces>` of _DV_.
 In this case we